No to NATO

 There seems no doubt that there is a long term plan for maintaining and extending NATO’s global influence

-NATO expects its members to spend 2% of national income on defence every year, a target which the UK government has pledged to meet.
+NATO expects its members to spend 2% of national income on defence every year.
 NATO should not be in a position to impose spending guidelines on independent nations, which should be determining their own funding priorities based on genuine need.

 Former US President Obama’s rebalancing of US foreign policy towards Asia has undoubtedly had repercussions on NATO.
 This ‘pivot’ is already raising tensions and helping to militarise the Asia-Pacific region, a part of the world with four nuclear weapon states – India, Pakistan, China and North Korea.
 NATO’s closest partners – Australia, Japan, New Zealand and South Korea – are based in the region.
 It remains to be seen how the election of President Donald Trump will affect this pivot, but in the early stages of his presidency, he has already threatened military action in North Korea.